Hiking Mount Nittany: A Must-Do Activity In State College, PA

 At the Northwest Overlook, you’ll likely have a clear view of the State College airport and its runways in the distance.
 It’s also the highest overlook in terms of elevation on the mountain.

-After taking in the views here, head back to the junction you passed earlier.
+After taking in the views, head back to the junction you just passed earlier.
 Turn right at the intersection, following the white-blazed trail.
-In 0.5 miles, heading downhill on a wider trail in many sections, you’ll reach the trailhead and end your hike.
+In 0.5 miles, after heading downhill on a wider trail in many sections, you’ll reach the trailhead and end your hike.

 Wider trail on the descent down Mount Nittany